-The SECURE Act 2.0 was passed into law on December 29, 2022 and creates important changes that may impact your retirement.
-These changes will take place over the course of coming years.
+The SECURE (Setting Every Community Up for Retirement Enhancement) Act was created in 2019 and made many changes to retirement legislation.
+A second round of changes was then made with the SECURE Act 2.0 which passed into law on December 29, 2022.
 Though there are many changes that the SECURE Act 2.0 enacts, this blog will focus on three of the highlights of this legislation that may impact you.